wrex/lessons/content/post/2018-12-18-the-frying-pan.md

 Better (if less likely) is to find a *very* good (and possibly somewhat slow) friend who's willing to just play an Am over and over and over for hours while you experiment.

-Best is an app like [iReal Pro](https://irealpro.com) that let's you loop a single chord or progression of multiple chords as many times as you want (with any given tempo, multiple styles, and continually varied inversions/arpeggiation).
+Best is an app like [iReal Pro](https://irealpro.com) that lets you loop a single chord or progression of multiple chords as many times as you want (with any given tempo, multiple styles, and continually varied inversions/arpeggiation).
 If you're interested in learning how to solo, that app is a godsend — the forums provide freely downloadable charts for thousands of songs.
 Nobody will mistake the sound for a real band, but a real band is unlikely to be willing to loop the same changes umpteen hundred times in a row or slow down the tempo to a snail's crawl.

 Also sometimes useful are free backing tracks on YouTube (just search for "backing track in Am," for example) but beware that most of these contain chord *progressions* with *multiple* chords, and don't always indicate what chord is playing at any given moment.
-It's up to you to figure out what chords you're soloing over.
+It's up to you to figure out which chords you're soloing over.

 Whatever you choose, start your accompaniment and slowly play each note in the shape.
 Really listen to how each note sounds, how it makes *feels* and *tastes*.
 Try to turn off your brain, just listen and feel (but make sure you only play those five notes for now).
 It's important to do this with accompaniment: you're training your ear more than your hands, and context is everything.
 An A (the root note) will sound quite different over other chords than an Am (it sounds terrible over some chords) but it will sound *great* over an Am (though eventually it will get pretty boring, too much of anything gets annoying).